Hideki Irabu: Texas Rangers

 In 2002, he signed as a free agent to pitch for the Texas Rangers as a closer.
+At the end of the year, he was released.

 Hanshin Tigers

 At the end of the 2002 season, Irabu moved back to Japan to pitch in the Hanshin Tigers' starting rotation for the 2003 season, helping the team win the Central League pennant for the first time since 1985.

-Before the 2004 season, he pitched 2004 MLB Japan Opening Series exhibition games against the Tampa Bay Devil Rays.
+Before the 2004 season, he pitched in the 2004 MLB Japan Opening Series exhibition games against the Tampa Bay Devil Rays.

 Over the course of six MLB seasons, Irabu's career totals are 126 games, 514 innings, 34 wins, 35 losses, 16 saves, 405 strikeouts, and a 5.15 ERA.
 His Japanese totals for eleven seasons are 273 games, 1,2861/3 innings, 72 wins, 69 losses, 11 saves, 1,282 strikeouts, and a 3.55 ERA.

+Later career

-In April 2009, Irabu had come out of retirement and made a contract with Long Beach Armada of the independent Golden Baseball League.
+In April 2009, Irabu came out of retirement to sign with Long Beach Armada of the independent Golden Baseball League.
 He posted a 5–3 record in 10 starts, with an ERA of 3.58.
 In 65 innings, Irabu struck out 66 batters while walking just 19.
 In August, he announced his intention to return to the Japanese professional leagues, and began playing for the semi-professional Kōchi Fighting Dogs.

 Later life

-On August 20, 2008, Irabu was arrested for assaulting the manager of a bar in Umeda, Osaka.
-When the credit card he presented for payment was not returned after 15 minutes, Irabu became suspicious and questioned him.
-Irabu was the victim of card skimming, and Irabu was later dropped from the case.
+On 20 August 2008, Irabu was arrested for assaulting the manager of a bar in Umeda, Osaka after his credit card was declined.

-Irabu was arrested for driving under the influence of alcohol on May 17, 2010, in Redondo Beach, California.
-The press release of his arrest stated he resided at the time in Rancho Palos Verdes.
+Irabu was arrested for driving under the influence of alcohol on 17 May 2010 in Redondo Beach, California.
+The press release of his arrest stated he resided in Rancho Palos Verdes at the time.

-Irabu was found dead in his home in Los Angeles on July 27, 2011.
+Irabu was found dead in his home in Los Angeles on 27 July 2011.
 He was reported to have hanged himself.
 He left behind his wife and two children.
-Irabu's autopsy showed he was inebriated at the time of his death with both alcohol and Ativan in his system.
+Irabu's autopsy showed he was inebriated at the time of his death, with both alcohol and Ativan in his system.
 He was reportedly despondent because his wife had taken their two daughters and left him.